t-shoemaker/2024_dtl_lm-interpretability/chapters/09_gpt.md

 `n_samp` controls how many candidate sequences.
 If the ideal token isn't sampled from the tokenizer, then we'll never see it.
 That said, the output above does get us somewhat in the realm of code-like tokens.
 This could work.
-Coupled with the strategy of sampling from the entire vocabulary, we could very well get what we want.
+Were we to consider the entire vocabulary of tokens, we could very well get what we want.

 This [script][script] performs the same function above but with batching.
 That speeds up the process to some extent---enough so that we can try sampling from the entire model vocabulary.
-When we do, we'll see that we get to the correct answer.
+When we do, we'll see that we get the expected answer.

 [script]: https://github.com/t-shoemaker/2024_dtl_lm-interpretability/blob/main/src/prompt_prepend_batched.py